Lesson 4 of 6

 Structure of Lamentations

-Chapters 1, 2, and 4 are acrostic poems; the first word of each verse in these chapters begins with each of the 22 letters of the Hebrew alphabet in order.
+Lamentations 1, 2, and 4 are acrostic poems; the first word of each verse in these chapters begins with each of the 22 letters of the Hebrew alphabet in order.
 Chapter 3 extends the acrostic by having succeeding sets of three for each letter of the alphabet (hence, 22 sets of three for a total of 66 verses).
 Chapter 5, the final chapter, is not acrostic but does consist of 22 verses.
 Many scholars emphasize that the structure of the poem is itself a reflection of the grief it expresses.
 By using a highly rigid structure that breaks down in the final poem, Lamentations attempts to impose order on chaos, but ultimately the sorrow expressed in the book overwhelms any attempt at an orderly containment.

 Poetic voices

-The poems in Lamentations 1-4 alternate between three distinct voices, two of which are specifically gendered.
-The third-person narration in 1:1-11b starts off the poem with the third-person voice of an anonymous narrator, who comes in again at chapter 4.
+The poems in Lamentations 1—4 alternate between three distinct voices, two of which are specifically gendered.
+The third-person narration in 1:1-11b starts off the poem with the third-person voice of an anonymous narrator, who comes in again at Lamentations 4.
 The first-person voice that enters briefly in 1:9d and fully in 1:11c is the female voice of personified (daughter) Zion.
-In chapter 3, another first-person voice appears, this time of the “strongman” (Hebrew geber), referring specifically to a man who defends the weak.
+In Lamentations 3, another first-person voice appears, this time of the “strongman” (Hebrew geber), referring specifically to a man who defends the weak.
 Unable to fulfill his social role, the strongman laments, like daughter Zion, his shame: “I have become the laughingstock of all my people, the object of their taunt-songs all day long” (3:14).
-The voices converge in the first-person plural of chapter 5, when the people together cry out to be remembered and restored.
+The voices converge in the first-person plural of Lamentations 5, when the people together cry out to be remembered and restored.
 No voice is able to articulate a normative explanation for the suffering or a theology of hope that will silence the lament.

 The metaphor of the adulterous wife